yohannestayez/Credit-Scoring-Model/README.md

 - Scorecardpy
 - Pickle

-## Getting Started
-1. Clone the repository or download the project files.
-2. Install the required packages listed in `requirements.txt`.
-3. Open the notebooks in Jupyter Notebook or any compatible IDE.
-4. Execute the cells in the order provided to complete the data cleaning, EDA, and feature engineering processes.

 ## Conclusion
-The outputs from the EDA, feature engineering and WOE binning notebooks will be utilized in subsequent modeling tasks to develop a robust credit scoring model.
+The outputs from the EDA, feature engineering and WOE binning notebooks will be utilized in subsequent modeling tasks to the developed robust credit scoring model.
 Your contributions and feedback are welcome!

 ---